redwoudt/GameMap/README.md

 ###What would you change and why?
 ###How close do you think this is to what you would call "perfect" code, on a scale of 1 to 10

+## Future Work
+The following features can be added:
+* JSON file import and export
+* Breath-First Search for 2D Array
+* DFS and BFS For Graph